mdub/pith/README.markdown

     title: "All about fish"
     ...

-Metadata provided in the header can be referenced by template content, via the "`page`" object:
+Metadata provided in the header can be referenced by template content, via the "`page.meta`" Hash:

     %html
       %head
-        %title= page.title
+        %title= page.meta["title"]
       %body
-        %h1= page.title
+        %h1= page.meta["title"]

 This is especially useful in "layout" templates (see below).